embedly/embedly-docs/faq.rst

 Can I still use the beta features?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you were part of the beta for our
-SSL, Image proxy, Colors features you will have until June 1, 2013 to move up to our products.
+SSL, Image proxy, and Colors features you will have until June 1, 2013 to move up to our products.
 Check out :doc:`/features/index` to see which products you will need.